roman-milk/roman-milk.github.io/clueless-henry.md

+===

- ****** Clueless Henry ****** byJust_Plain_Bob© It was all worked out before I left the attorney's office.
+It was all worked out before I left the attorney's office.
 Mike, Claudine and the company would all be served Friday morning.
 The company, in the person of Marge Bishop, the manager of Human Resources, would be served first and then Mike and then Claudine.
 It was set up that way in the hopes that Marge would get right on the phone to Mike and would be talking to him when the process server walked up to his desk.
 Mike would know who the guy was and what was going to happen to him as soon as he hung up the phone.
 The timing was set for eleven am since I had a standing lunch date with Claudine every Friday at noon.
 That way I could save a few bucks not having to buy the cunt a meal.

  When I walked out of the office I saw a woman sitting in the reception area.
 Our eyes met and she gave me a nervous smile and looked away from me.
 She looked familiar to me.
 I'd seen her some place, but it wouldn't come to me.
 Oh well, stuff like that happens and I knew it would sit in the back of my mind and bug me until I could place her.